samafshari/RedCorners.Video/readme.md

 ### Upload Progress

-RedCorners uploads files in chunks.
+RedCorners.Video uploads files in chunks.
 After uploading each chunk, it tries to verify whether the chunk was uploaded successfully.
 If so, it goes to uploading the next chunks.
 After all chunks are uploaded, it signals the backend that the file was uploaded and the transcoding can begin.

 The SDK provides a callback through which you can get notified after a chunk is uploaded.
 You can use it like this: